bips-hb/bsscomparison/README.txt

     The master script contains 7+1 chapters:

     0.: Set-Up
-    A script which asks the user to install the necessary packages.
+    A script asking the user to install the necessary packages.
     If you run into trouble installing the packages via this script please install them manually.
 See our session info at the end of this README.